 You may have heard your recruiter talk about education opportunities within the Air Force.
 I’m not talking about Tuition Assistance or the Montgomery G.I.
 Bill, as I have not taken advantage of either of those programs yet, but I have earned my Associate in Applied Science degree courtesy of the CCAF degrees are increasingly becoming more important to your military career.
 While I’m not sure if it’s been put in print just yet, the word is that you cannot progress to the senior non-commissioned officer ranks unless you have a CCAF degree.
 The Air Force really stresses that education and leadership go hand in hand, and this is no exception.

 Upon graduation from tech school, you are automatically enrolled in the CCAF degree program that goes with your AFSC.
-As a 3S0X1 (Personnelist), my CCAF degree program is Human Resource Management.
-You can check out the program requirements for your AFSC in this catalog - hit Ctrl F (or command F) and do a search for your AFSC.
+As a 3S0X1 (Personnelist), my CCAF degree program in Human Resource Management.
+You can check out the program requirements for your AFSC in

-Your program may also require that you have your five level in your AFSC as well, keep that in mind.
-While I finished my CDCs early on, I had to wait a full year after tech school to get my five level, and then my CCAF could be awarded.
+Your program may also require that you have your five-level in your AFSC as well, keep that in mind.
+While I finished my CDCs early on, I had to wait a full year after tech school to get my five-level, and then my CCAF could be awarded.
 It was a long time in the making, but I’m glad to have this one checked off my list.
-This process took from September 2011 to April 2013 for me, largely because of the time in training requirement for my five level.
+This process took from September 2011 to April 2013 for me, largely because of the time in training requirements for my five-level.

 The CCAF degree is one of the many ways that you can further your education through the military, as well as one that looks great as a bullet on your performance reports or awards package, especially when completed early on in your military career.